megyant/megyant/README.md

 ### 🧬 Biologist beginning my journey as a Software Developer 💻

-With a background in Evolution and Development (MSc in Biology), I am currently transitioning into software engineering at 42 Lisboa.
-My academic training taught me how to analyze complex biological systems, a mindset I now use when figuring out how to build clean, structured code.
+MSc in Evolution and Development, I am currently transitioning into software development at 42 Lisboa.
+My time in academia allowed me to think critically, ask questions and analyse our complex world and all the life forms that inhabit it.
+I'm now bringing and using this mindset into figuring out how to code.

 Currently in Milestone 3, studying at: